 Career highlights: Head of Communications at Rethink Mental Illness; led public relations for the Time to Change social marketing campaign; studied with the Charted Institute for Public Relations.

-This area of work includes product development, commercial processes, and identifying new partnerships and business opportunities.
-Her team is driving restricted income generation and working with our regional hubs to develop new approaches and solutions in line with our business strategy.
+This area of work includes product development, commercial processes, delivering direct services, and identifying new partnerships and business opportunities.
+Her teams drive restricted income generation and work across the country to develop and deliver innovative solutions to directly change the lives of children and young people.

 Career highlights: Val has worked in the voluntary children's sector for over 20 years, starting her career by developing a family centre in inner-city Birmingham.
 She has experience in operational delivery at regional and national levels.
 At Spurgeons, she led the quality and service improvement function; Her last role at the charity involved setting up a new business development department, and overseeing the marketing and fundraising teams.